alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

         3. New (bash) terminals will benefit from this change.
 It is possible to apply the same by entering the same line above to the current terminal

 # Setup Git
-Assuming git installation is complete and if git is to be used from command line command line user setup is also complete.
+Assuming git installation is complete and if git is to be used from command line command line user setup is complete.

 `.gitignore` file marks which files to be added or ignored to by the git system.
 It is advised to configure you _.gitignore_ file from this template below:
 ```